Radarr/Radarr/readme.md

 ## Major Features Include: ##

 * Support for major platforms: Windows, Linux, OSX, Raspberry Pi, etc.
-* Automatically detects new episodes
-* Can scan your existing library and download any missing episodes
-* Can watch for better quality of the episodes you already have and do an automatic upgrade. *eg. from DVD to Blu-Ray*
+* Can watch for better quality of the movies you have and do an upgrade.
 * Automatic failed download handling will try another release if one fails
-* Manual search so you can pick any release or to see why a release was not downloaded automatically
+* Manual search so you can pick any release or to see why a release was not downloaded automatically.
-* Fully configurable episode renaming
-* Full integration with SABNzbd and NzbGet
+* Full integration with SABNzbd and NzbGet.
-* Full integration with XBMC, Plex (notification, library update, metadata)
+* Full integration with XBMC, Plex (notification, library update, metadata).
-* Full support for specials and multi-episode releases
 * And a beautiful UI

 ## Configuring Development Environment: ##